mangowilliam/newshighlights/README.md

 * $ python3.6 -m pip install -r requirements.txt (install all dependencies)
 * Inside the manage.py module change the config_name parameter from 'production' to 'development' ie app = * create_app('production') should be app = create_app('development')
 * $ ./start.sh
+* or click on this link and follow the steps in the BDD https://newsmang.herokuapp.com/
 ## Known Bugs

 No known bugs